isomerpages/pa-corp/_our-programmes/Community Integration.md

 <p>PA organises a variety of community programmes to welcome and integrate
 newcomers in the neighbourhood.
-Through these activities, residents share collective experiences with their fellow neighbours, engage with each other and build a sense of belonging to their residing community.
+Through these activities, residents share collective experiences with their fellow neighbours, engage with each other and build a sense of belonging in their community.
 Some of these programmes include:</p>
 <ul data-tight="true" class="tight">
 <li>